-You wake up one day and power on your phone.
-BOOM!
+You wake up one day, power on your phone, and BOOM!
 Life exploded overnight.
-An enemy successfully hacked your Facebook account, and then sent outrageous emails to your friends and family — emails which appear to be coming from you!
+An enemy successfully hacked your Facebook account and sent outrageous emails to your friends and family — emails which appear to be coming from you!

 Nightmare, right?
-And one that Chantay Sewell says she endured at the hands of her former paramour.
+And one that that a woman named “Steph” (not real name) says she endured at the hands of her former paramour.

-In response to the incident, Sewell filed a lawsuit, but the court dismissed the claim because the statute of limitations had expired.
-Recently, though, an appeals panel reversed the lower court’s decision; Sewell can now move forward with her online defamation case.
+In response to the incident, Steph filed a lawsuit, but the court dismissed the claim because the statute of limitations had expired.
+Recently, though, an appeals panel reversed the lower court’s decision; Steph can now move forward with her online defamation case.

 The lawsuit is significant because it could further define the scope of the Computer Fraud and Abuse Act.
 In non-legal terms, the case is important because it highlights the very real – and very damaging – consequences for seeking “digital revenge” – against a person or business rival.